gruntwork-io/docs/docs/foundations/terraform/folder_structure.md

 There are multiple ways to handle this, depending on the use case, but the most common pattern is:

-1. See [here](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example#how-is-the-code-in-this-repo-organized) for how to lay out your folder structure in infra-live to capture this hierarchy.
-1. Put reusable variables at the right "level" within that hierarchy in a .hcl file: e.g., account.hcl, region.hcl, networking.hcl, etc.
+1. Put reusable variables at the right "level" within [your hierarchy](#suggested-folder-hierarchy) in an `.hcl` file: e.g., `account.hcl`, `region.hcl`, `networking.hcl`, etc.
-1. Use [`read_terragrunt_config`](https://github.com/orgs/gruntwork-io/discussions/765#:~:text=read_terragrunt_config) and [`find_in_parent_folders`](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/#find_in_parent_folders) to automatically load the data from the file 1.from the appropriate place in the hierarchy.
+1. Use [`read_terragrunt_config`](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/#read_terragrunt_config) and [`find_in_parent_folders`](https://terragrunt.gruntwork.io/docs/reference/built-in-functions/#find_in_parent_folders) to automatically load the data from the file from the appropriate place in the hierarchy.

-For more details and the other options, see [Keep your Terragrunt Architecture DRY](https://github.com/orgs/gruntwork-io/discussions/765#:~:text=Keep%20your%20Terragrunt%20Architecture%20DRY).
+For more details and the other options, see [Keep your Terragrunt Architecture DRY](https://terragrunt.gruntwork.io/docs/features/keep-your-terragrunt-architecture-dry/).

 ### Module defaults

-Now that you have your accounts, environments, resources, and state figured out, you may be wondering how you can increase code re-use across your `live` repository.

-Gruntwork recommends using the `module defaults` pattern to keep your Terragrunt architecture DRY.
-Refer to the [`module defaults`](./module_defaults/index.md) docs to learn more.
+Now that you have your accounts, environments, categories, resources, and state figured out, you may be wondering how you can increase code re-use across your `live` repository.
+Gruntwork recommends using the ["module defaults"](<(./module_defaults/index.md)>) pattern to keep your Terragrunt architecture DRY.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "805b0fc2abcd5dda62175696ba452b1b"
+  "hash": "97d6ec6b2f9cde37baebda97b69cd4ae"
 }
 ##DOCS-SOURCER-END -->